tjanczuk/narconi/README.md

 #### Discovery of websocket endpoint

 Not implemented yet.
 For performance reasons, in clustered deployments it is useful to enable the client to establish a WebSocket connection to the particular instance of a backend which handles a speciifc queue.
 This endpoint enables the client to discover the WebSocket endpoint for a paticular queue.
-Given it is not yet implemented,cCurrently Narconi clients establish WebSocket connections to the same URL as the one used to create a queue.
+Given it is not yet implemented, currently Narconi clients establish WebSocket connections to the same URL as the one used to create a queue.

 To discover an endpoint client can connect to for performing operations on muliple messages, an OPTIONS request is made: